Resume 2022 Mistakes to Avoid

 The process of writing an outstanding resume is not an easy task.
 That’s why, there are too many job seekers, trying to use “lazy words” in their resumes.
-And you need to know, that hiring manager don’t like them.
+And you need to know, that the hiring managers don’t like them.
 Furthermore, they interpret them into something like – “That’s his/her job.
 Why it’s not possible to spend a bit more time to show more details?”

-Resume is like a novel
+The resume is like a novel

 There is one golden rule for writing a winning resume – it shouldn’t be more than 2 pages.
 If your resume is too long – nobody has time to read it.
 You are not the only candidate.
 The pool is over.
 If you didn’t catch the hiring manager’s attention – you simply lose your chance.